pranav-gujar/TempoTrack/README.md

-# Task of Web Development Internship at Prodigy Infotech.

 # TempoTrack : The Stopwatch WebApp

 This is a simple stopwatch application created using HTML, CSS, and JavaScript.
 It allows users to start, stop, and reset the stopwatch.